 Leapfrog recognizes its top hospitals for achieving high quality, patient safety, and efficiency.
 It evaluates all hospitals by dividing them into five distinct categories and comparing their outcomes in six areas to their peers in that category.

 Categories

 General

-Teaching (with more than 500 beds)
+Teaching (500 or more staffed beds)

-Teaching (with less than 500 beds)
+Teaching (Below 500 staffed beds)

 Children's

 Rural